xiaobaozidi/Lysofuzzing/README.md

 ### 4.5 Generate Bitcode File

-Use LLVM to generate bitcode file for the target program:
+Use WLLVM to generate bitcode file for the target program:

 ```bash
 export CC="wllvm"